Tuesday, September 17, 2024

 Vasa model.

-Upper cannon deck, a life-sized replica.
+Upper cannon deck, a life-size replica.

 Coat of Arms

-A skeleton of a sailor pinned under one of cannons
+A skeleton of a sailor pinned under one of cannons was

-was recovered and preserved.
+recovered and preserved.

 His jacket preserved after 333 years under water.